JyotiSunkara/PUBG/README.md

 ## **`C`**
 Clears the sky by getting rid of the foggy envelope, if present.

+## **`V R`**
+Either of these keys can be used to trigger the reloading of the gun manually.
+The reloading process is done automatically when the bullets of the round are emptied and Argon is still in good health!
+(Health > 0)

 ## **`Space Bar`**
 Hit the spacebar to make Argon take a tiny leap.
 This can be used in combination with movement to create bounding leaps across the terrain!